 What is a Notice of Contract and why should it be filed?

-LienItNow.com prepares and serves Louisiana Notices of Contract for a fee of $130.00.
+LienItNow.com prepares and serves Louisiana Notices of Contract.
 To curb second tier and third tier lien rights and protect the owner and contractor, a Notice of Contract must be filed before the work begins.

 Click Here to File a Louisiana Notice of Contract Document